lambda-music/lambda-music.github.io/readme.md

 Kawapad is a Lisp editor which is written in Java.
 Kawapad is a customizable Scheme editor which is able to extend by Scheme itself.
 It may be a ready customized for editing Scheme code.
-It is equipped with Kawa a Scheme interpreter; it can run the Scheme code on-the-fly.
+It is equipped with Kawa a Scheme interpreter; it can execute the Scheme code on-the-fly.
+Kawapad is embedded in Lamu; though, it can run as a standalone-editor as well.

 ![Kawapad Editor Demo][kawapad-demo]

-Kawapad is embedded in Lamu; though, it can run as a standalone-editor as well.

 [Lamu - Lambda Programmable Music Sequencer][lamu]